-Internships provide students with the real-life professional learning experience of integrating in an organization's culture and processes.
+Internships provide students with the real-life professional learning experience of integrating into an organization's culture and processes.
 The main objective is to turn academic experience and theoretical knowledge into a professional, multicultural experience.
 They must therefore be at the level of a graduate recruit in order to provide valuable business experience.

 Internships can take place at a CEMS Corporate Partner, although not on a compulsory basis.
 They can also take place at a non-profit organization such as Social Partners or in a humanitarian mission.
-CEMS has also started to offer Social Internships recently in collaboration with the Student Board.